interlay/interlay.github.io/docs/start/redeem.md

 The Polkadot address of the vault assigned to fulfill this request will be displayed.

-?> The maximum amount of PolkaBTC that you can redeem in a single request is limited by the maximum amount of BTC locked in a single vault.
+?> The maximum amount of interBTC that you can redeem in a single request is limited by the maximum amount of BTC locked in a single vault.
 High-value Redeem requests, executed with multiple vaults simultaneously, will be added as a feature before mainnet launch.

 ### 3. Confirm your request was successful